-Last night I gave into my girfriends request for watching Revolutionary Road together.
+Last night I gave into long-lasting request for watching Revolutionary Road.
 I had no previous knowledge about the movie, apart from being a book adaptation, which I haven't read, and two main cast members Leonardo DiCaprio and Kate Winslet, but I was sceptical, for no good reason anyway.

 I won't bother much about the plot here, it's a movie about young family and its problems trying to make it and build some sense into their existence.
 Protagonists struggle hard to rise above what they see as meaningless suburban life that lost all of its charms before it has even begun.
 But it's the way in all of this is portrayed that makes this movie worth watching.